-Found 50 - 60 results of 69 programs matching keyword "space"
+Found 50 - 60 results of 70 programs matching keyword "space"

+What is dark energy?
+Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
 The Cassini spacecraft continues to orbit Saturn, sending back astonishing images of the ringed planet and its moons.
 Join us as we look at the latest images and do some hands-on activities to help us understand.

 The South Pole Telescope captured its first light on Feb.
 16, 2007!
 Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.
 Mary Miller chats with scientists at the South Pole about the nearly-completed telescope.
 The satellite connection to the pole deteriorated quickly, and we hope to repeat this program in the near future.
 Stay tuned for updates!
 What's Christmas like at the South Pole?
 Also learn about the Race Around the World and the installation of the telescope's new receiver.
 Tom Crawford and Jeff McMahon show us a day in the life of a South Pole scientist, then talk about what the telescope will be searching for: dark matter, galaxy clusters, and evidence of the universe expanding.
 South Pole scientists Tom Crawford and Jeff McMahon take us on a virtual tour of the South Pole Station, then discuss working in the polar environment.
 A year and a half after entering Saturn's orbit, the Cassini spacecraft continued to gather exciting new information.
 Dr. Paul Doherty and Dr. Eric Weygren bring us up to date on the Cassini Mission and show stunning images of Saturn and its ever-growing assortment of moons.
 Searching for extraterrestrial life: is it telephoning aliens or really complicated math equations?
 Join Senior Scientist Paul Doherty, NASA Ames planetary Scientist Eric Wegryn, and SETI's Senior Scientist Seth Shostak as they explore how to find planets that could support life.
 How many of these planets are there?
 How did we find them?
 When will we know for sure?
 Take a look inside a comet!
 Launched on Jan.
 12, 2005, the Deep Impact spacecraft hurtled through space on a collision course with an enormous comet.
 Join senior scientist Paul Dougherty as he explores this exciting mission.
-Exploratorium staff Ron Hipschman and Robyn Higdon sum up the last five days of spacewalks, and show a couple of good-bye conferences with the shuttle astronauts.